Frequently Asked Questions

 For health care practitioners who want to learn more:

-Go to the American Clinicians Academy on Medical Aid in Dying and read its free online Journal of Aid-in-Dying Medicine.
+Go to the Academy of Aid in Dying Medicine and read its free online Journal of Aid-in-Dying Medicine.

 What’s Wrong with Referring to Medical Aid in Dying as “Physician-Assisted Suicide?”